Ed Koch: Sexuality

-Health, death and funeral
+Health, death, and funeral

 Koch had a mild stroke in 1987, but was able to resume his duties as mayor within about a week.
-In 2022, his former spokesman, George Arzt, suggested that the anxiety Koch experienced amid efforts to out him during the period caused a decline in his health, which he said might have contributed to the stroke.
+A former spokesman later suggested that the anxiety Koch experienced from efforts to out him during that period caused a decline in his health, which could have contributed to the stroke.

-Koch experienced some health problems, including heart issues, after his mayoralty, and was frequently hospitalized in the final months of his life.
+After his mayoralty, Koch experienced further health problems, particularly heart issues, and was frequently hospitalized in the final months of his life.
 On January 31, 2013, he was admitted to Columbia University Irving Medical Center in Manhattan due to fatigue, where he died from heart failure at 2 a.m. the next day, aged 88.
 His funeral took place on February 4, 2013, at Temple Emanu-El, a Reform Jewish congregation in Manhattan.
-Because of Koch's fierce loyalty to Israel, the Israeli Consul-General to New York City spoke.
-Former president Bill Clinton also addressed the congregation, serving as President Obama's representative.
+Former president Bill Clinton addressed the congregation, serving as President Obama's representative.
+Other speakers included then-mayor Michael Bloomberg.
 New York City Police Department helicopters gave a fly-over at the service.

 Koch purchased a burial plot in Trinity Church Cemetery in April 2008 so that he could be buried in Manhattan.
 It is the only graveyard in the borough that accepts new burials.
 He chose to put the last words of the late journalist Daniel Pearl on his tombstone: "My father is Jewish, my mother is Jewish, I am Jewish."